sentclose/sentc-docs/docs/src/guide/user.md

 </code-group>

 ::: warning
-This function will also throw an error if the **username exists for your app**.
+This function will also throw an error if the **chosen username already exists** within your app.
 :::

 ::::

-The username and password can be generated too, to get a unique and secure login for each device.
+The username and password can also be generated to ensure a unique and secure login for each device.
 The following function will create a random device name and password.
-But they are not stored, so store them on the device of the user.
+However, these values are not stored, so please ensure that they are securely stored on the user's device.

 :::: tabs type:card